 If you want someone to be able to check in people from another household, make them a Trusted Person in Check-Ins.

-From a person's profile page, you can view members of their household in the Household section on the right.
+From a person's profile page, you can view household members in the Household section on the right.

 Click the pencil to make any changes to the household.